-I encourage you to take initiatives in the application of psychology to peace.
-I am convinced that the process of constructing a peace culture must come more from the bottom up, rather than from the top down.
-There are relatively few people working directly on these questions at the level of the UN, whereas you as psychologists are far more numerous and often more directly connected to local levels where a culture of peace must take root if it is to be truly effective.
+I would like to encourage you to take initiatives in the application of psychology to peace.
+I am convinced that the process of constructing a peace culture must come more from the "bottom up" rather than from the "top down".
+There are relatively few people working directly on these questions at the level of the United Nations, whereas you as psychologists are far more numerous and often more directly connected to local levels where a culture of peace must take root if it is to be truly effective.

-As an example of one such initiative that originated from the bottom up, I close by recalling the history of The Seville Statement on Violence (1989).
+As an example of one such initiative which originated from the bottom up, I should like to close by recalling the history of the Seville Statement on Violence.
 It originated in an initiative by a small group of scientists, including psychologists, associated with the International Society for Research on Aggression.
 They approached the Spanish National Commission of UNESCO to help sponsor the drafting meeting for the Statement that took place in Seville in 1986.
 I was privileged to be invited to take part in that process in my capacity at that time as a laboratory scientist in Spain.
-It was only later, in 1989, that the Statement was taken up at the International Congress on Peace in the Minds of Men, held in Yamoussokro, Côte d'Ivoire, and incorporated into the peace education materials of UNESCO.
+It was only later, in 1989, that the Statement was taken up at the Yamoussoukro Congress on Peace in the Minds of Men and incorporated into the peace education materials of UNESCO.

 The Seville Statement on Violence rejected claims that war and organized violence are biologically determined.
-Hence, it may be said that it prepared the ground for the construction of a culture of peace.
+Hence it may be said that it prepared the ground for the construction of a culture of peace.

-It was the International Congress on Peace in the Minds of Men (1989) that called on the world to "help construct a new vision of peace by developing a peace culture based on the universal values of respect for life, liberty, justice, solidarity, tolerance, human rights and equality between women and men" (p.
-51), which became the foundation for the Culture of Peace Programme.
+It was the Declaration of the Yamoussoukro Congress that called upon the world to "help construct a new vision of peace by developing a peace culture based on the universal values of respect for life, liberty, justice, solidarity, tolerance, human rights and equality between women and men"; which became the foundation for the Culture of Peace Programme.

-In The Seville Statement on Violence (1989), we began by addressing the question of responsibility: "Believing that it is our responsibility to address from our particular disciplines the most dangerous and destructive activities of our species, violence and war" (p.
-16).
-After asserting, on the basis of careful consideration of the evidence, that "biology does not condemn humanity to war" and that "the same species who invented war is capable of inventing peace," we returned to the initial theme: "The responsibility lies with each of us" (p.
-30).
+At Seville, we began by addressing the question of responsibility: "Believing that it is our responsibility to address from our particular disciplines the most dangerous and destructive activities of our species, violence and war...."
+And after asserting, on the basis of careful consideration of the evidence, that "biology does not condemn humanity to war", and "the same species who invented war is capable of inventing peace", we returned to the initial theme: "The responsibility lies with each of us."